finos/rune-dsl/documentation/documentation.rst

    productType string (0..*)
    productId string (0..*)

 Attributes of these types are meant to be associated to an object qualification function tagged with the ``qualification`` annotation.
-The annotation has an attribute that specifies which type of object (``Product`` or ``BusinessEvent``) is being qualified.
+The annotation has an attribute to specify which type of object (like ``Product`` or ``BusinessEvent``) is being qualified.

 .. code-block:: Haskell